Helix AU Core

 • The system first checks whether the document already exists in the Helix database.

-• If the document exists, it is not saved again to avoid duplication.
+• If the document already exists, it is not saved again to avoid duplication.

 2. Creation of content

-• If an attachment contains a URL, the contents of this URL are fetched and converted to bytes.
+• If an attachment contains a URL, the contents at that URL are retrieved and converted to bytes.

-• If the attachment contains data, then the content is stored in a specified path.
+• If the attachment contains embedded data, then the contents are stored in a specific path.

 • After creating the attachment, Helix will store the document in either the Inbox or Outbox, depending on its type and category.